micropython/micropython/docs/psoc6/quickref.rst

 .. method:: WLAN.status('param')

     ..warning::
         The function does not provide status of the connection.
 Use the ``active()`` for that purpose.
-Any errors or failure are communicated when usin the corresponding enable/disable or connect/disconnect functions.
+Any errors or failure are communicated when using the corresponding enable/disable or connect/disconnect functions.

     The following query parameters are allowed.
         * ``rssi``.
 Only for STA.